 Equity losses from investment in affiliate.
-Equity losses from investment in affiliate was \$0.5 million for the twenty-six weeks ended July 4, 2009 and is the result of the allocation of losses related to our investment in Ridemakerz.
-Ridemakerz is a young company still in its start-up phase.
-Ridemakerz is currently evaluating its long-term strategic options, some of which include major restructuring of their operations, including but not limited to closing stores.
-As a result of these initiatives, their near-term losses will likely be significant which will accelerate the timing of anticipated loss allocations.
-As Ridemakerz continues to incur losses, we will be required to recognize those losses as non-cash charges up to the amount of our total investment, including receivables, unless additional equity investments are made by other investors.
+Equity losses from investment in affiliate was \$5.1 million for the thirty-nine weeks ended October 3, 2009 and is the result of the allocation of losses related to our investment in Ridemakerz.
+Ridemakerz is an early-stage company still in its start-up phase.
+Ridemakerz incurred substantial losses during the thirteen weeks ended October 3, 2009, as a result of major restructuring of its operations that included store closings.
+As Ridemakerz continues to incur losses, we will be required to recognize those losses as non-cash charges up to the amount of our total investment, including receivables, unless additional equity investments are made by other investors in equity classes that are allocated losses ahead of our equity.

 Interest expense (income), net.
-Interest income, net of interest expense, was \$47,000 for the twenty-six weeks ended July 4, 2009 as compared to \$0.6 million for the twenty-six weeks ended June 28, 2008.
+Interest income, net of interest expense, was \$0.1 million for the thirty-nine weeks ended October 3, 2009 as compared to \$0.8 million for the thirty-nine weeks ended September 27, 2008.
 This decrease was due to lower interest rates in fiscal 2009 period as compared to fiscal 2008 period.

 Provision for income taxes.
-The income tax benefit was \$4.8 million for the twenty-six weeks ended July 4, 2009 as compared to income tax expense of \$1.2 million for the twenty-six weeks ended June 28, 2008.
-The effective tax rate was 41.2% for the twenty-six weeks ended July 4, 2009 compared to 42.7% for the twenty-six weeks ended June 28, 2008.
-We expect the effective tax rate for full year 2009 to be approximately 43% compared to 36.8% in fiscal year 2008.
+The income tax benefit was \$9.4 million for the thirty-nine-six weeks ended October 3, 2009 as compared to \$0.2 million for the thirty-nine weeks ended September 27, 2008.
+The effective tax rate was 44.9% for the thirty-nine weeks ended October 3, 2009 compared to 27.8% for the thirty-nine weeks ended September 27, 2008.
+We expect the effective tax rate for full year 2009 to be approximately 46% compared to 36.8% in fiscal year 2008.
 This higher annual rate compared to 2008 is primarily attributable to the impact of permanent items and results in foreign operations measured against U.S. operations.
+Also, beginning in 2009 with the adoption of ASC 805, the release of pre-acquisition valuation allowances are no longer reflected as an adjustment to goodwill, but recognized through income tax expense.
+As a result of the adoption, the release of the pre-acquisition valuation allowance on United Kingdom operations was reflected as a reduction to income tax expense.